Council-wide Plans

 Neighbourhood Plan

 A Neighbourhood Plan is a plan drawn up by a community.
 It sets out a shared vision and policies to shape future development of the area covered by the Plan.
-The Astbury and Moreton Neighbourhood Plan was adopted in 2017 with the intention that it would be valid as part of the planning process until 2030.
+The first version of the Astbury + Moreton Neighbourhood Plan was adopted in 2017 with the intention that it would be valid as part of the planning process until 2030.

 A Neighbourhood Plan helps to identify projects that are most important to the community and to make sure that development takes place in a way and at a pace that suits the residents of the plan area.